verdaccio/website/website/translated_docs/sr-CS/notifications.md

 ### Publisher

-Možete pristupiti package publisher infomacijama u `content` u okviru webhook koristeći `publisher` objekat.
+You can get access to the package publisher information in the `content` of a webhook using the `publisher` object.

 Pogledajte primer za `publisher` object type: